project-codeflare/codeflare-sdk/README.md

 - To run the unit tests, run `pytest -v tests/unit_test.py`
 - Any new test functions/scripts can be added into the `tests` folder
 - NOTE: Functional tests coming soon, will live in `tests/func_test.py`
+- To test CLI, run `codeflare` followed by any command.
+To see list of commands, simply run `codeflare`

 #### Code Coverage